wgseligman/GramsSim/mac/README.md

 `run.mac` - shoots 20 1-MeV gammas along the z-axis, y-axis, and x-axis.

+`batch.mac` - shoots 1000 1-MeV gamma along the z-axis.

+`sky.mac` - shoots 1000 gammas from an imaginary sphere surrounding the detector (the 'sky') focused on the center of the TPC.
+The energy spectrum comes from a histogram (see scripts/Hist2Text.C).

 `vis.mac` - setup for interactive display.
 Particles are aimed along the negative z-direction randomly across the top face of the inner detector.

 `vis-sphere.mac` - another interactive display.
 The particles are generated on the surface of an imaginary sphere surrounding the detector (the 'sky') and are focused on the center of the TPC.
+The energy spectrum comes from a histogram (see scripts/Hist2Text.C).

 `debug-geom.mac` - run Geant4's geometry validation (takes a long time!)

-`batch.mac` - shoots 1000 1-MeV gamma along the z-axis.